-Part II of our series is simply taking our half-kneeling position to a standing position.
-Behold, the Split Stance Standing Front Butt with Overhead Matrix:
+Part II of our series is simply taking our half-kneeling position to a standing position: the Split Stance Standing Front Butt with Bilateral Hand Reach Matrix:

 What Does it Do?